mindee/mindee-api-nodejs/README.md

 # Tests

-First, link your package to the test repository by linking the node package to the tests :
+First, link your package to the test repository by linking the node package to the tests:

 ```sh
 cd mindee-api-nodejs/